 The First-Year Experience is a course taken by all degree seeking students during their first semester at Glenville State College.
 This course is designed to provide students with the skills necessary to make a smooth transition to the diverse academic, intellectual, and social culture of college life.
-A student is exempt from this requirement if at the time of initial enrollment, the student has completed one or more credit hours of college level courses at an accredited institution other than Glenville State College.
-First time on campus, no dual enrollment credit.
-(Credit/No Credit) 1 hour lecture/0 hours lab
+Transfer students who have completed one or more credit hours of college level courses at an accredited institution other than Glenville State College are exempt from GSC 100.
+First time students, students will dual enrollment credit and readmitted students with less than 15 credit hours of college level courses are required to take GSC 100.
+(Credit/No Credit)